Recover Data From Unallocated Drive

 FAQ

-Yes, you can recover data from an unallocated hard drive using Disk Drill:
+Yes, you can recover data from an unallocated hard drive:

-2. Open Disk Drill and select the unallocated space.
+2. Open it and select the unallocated space.

-4. Select the files you want to retrieve and click Recover.
+4. Select the files you want to retrieve and click Recover (or Restore).

 To fix an unallocated disk without losing data, first scan the space for recoverable data using a data recovery program.
 After recovering your files, re-allocate the space using the Diskpart utility or the Disk Management app in Windows.

-If a hard drive won’t initialize, here a few things you can do:
+If a hard drive won’t initialize, here are a few things you can do:

-1. Ensure all cables are properly connected.
+1. Make sure all cables are properly connected.
 Reconnect them if need be.

 3. Initialize the drive using Disk Management.
 You can take a look at this tutorial on how to initialize a disk without losing data.